dalejandri/School_District_Analysis/README.md

 ## School District Summary
 ### Find the Highest Performing Schools
 At a simple glance Cabrera High School has the highest Overall (Math and Reading) Passing Percentage.
-The Summaby below depicts the 5 top school performers.
+The Summary below depicts the 5 top school performers.

 ![](Resources/TOP5.PNG)

 ### Find the Poorest Performing Schools

-Rodriguez High School has the lowest performance overall (Math and Reading Passing Percentage) The Summaby below depicts the 5 low performing school.
+Rodriguez High School has the lowest performance overall (Math and Reading Passing Percentage) The Summary below depicts the 5 low performing school.

 ![](Resources/BOTTOM5.PNG)